orimanabu/setup_openstack/rhosp9/command_help/openstack_help.md

   --os-data-processing-url OS_DATA_PROCESSING_URL
                         Data processing API URL, (Env:
                         OS_DATA_PROCESSING_API_URL)
+  --os-baremetal-api-version <baremetal-api-version>
+                        Baremetal API version, default=1.6 (Env:
+                        OS_BAREMETAL_API_VERSION)
+  --os-key-manager-api-version <key-manager-api-version>
+                        Barbican API version, default=1 (Env:
+                        OS_KEY_MANAGER_API_VERSION)
+  --inspector-api-version INSPECTOR_API_VERSION
+                        inspector API version, only 1 is supported now (env:
+                        INSPECTOR_VERSION).
+  --inspector-url INSPECTOR_URL
+                        inspector URL, defaults to localhost (env:
+                        INSPECTOR_URL).
+  --os-tripleoclient-api-version <tripleoclient-api-version>
+                        TripleO Client API version, default=1 (Env:
+                        OS_TRIPLEOCLIENT_API_VERSION)

 Commands:
-  aggregate add host  Add host to aggregate aggregate create  Create a new aggregate aggregate delete  Delete an existing aggregate
+  acl delete     Delete ACLs for a secret or container as identified by its href. acl get        Retrieve ACLs for a secret or container by providing its href. acl submit     Submit ACL on a secret or container as identified by its href. acl user add   Add ACL users to a secret or container as identified by its href. acl user remove  Remove ACL users from a secret or container as identified by its href. aggregate add host  Add host to aggregate aggregate create  Create a new aggregate aggregate delete  Delete an existing aggregate